sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 ### Managing users in Sourcegraph

 Sourcegraph bills per seat, rather than per active user.
-As a result, you may want to remove inactive accounts over time, or as part of your employee offboarding process.
+As a result, you may want to remove inactive accounts over time, or as part of your employee off-boarding process.
 This can be done in-app (best for one-off user removal) or via our API (best for ongoing or automated user management).
 User creation typically is less resource-intensive: unless configured otherwise, Sourcegraph will allow for Just In Time (JIT) user creation during signup, so that new users can log in as needed using the login method configured during instance standup.

 ❗️ This section is necessarily a little generic because the details will vary per customer.
 Typically at this point you will want to speak specifically to what the customer has configured for account creation.